Other posts about this Easter Island trip:

 Exiting the small terminal, I spotted a man holding a sign with my name.
 As it turned out, he was Jerome, the owner of the B & B. We hopped in his truck and drove to the hotel.
 It took just a couple of minutes.

 Chez Jerome is located on the opposite side of the airport from the central part of Hanga Roa, the only town on Easter Island (Isla de Pascua in Spanish or Rapa Nui in the local language).
 Jerome is from France.
-He visited Rapa Nui several decades ago and stayed.
+He visited Rapa Nui a couple of decades ago, married a local woman, and stayed.
 He is a good resource for information about the island, food, tours, etc.

 The hotel is situated on the road to Orongo, one of the main tourist points of interest.
 The second story of the main building overlooks the Pacific.
 It takes a 15- to 20-minute walk to get to the restaurants and shops in central Hanga Roa.
 Walking is safe anytime of day or night.
 There is virtually no crime on Rapa Nui.